-The primary community partner organization is responsible for the fiduciary and reporting requirements of the community portion of the project and project budget and shares the responsibility with the MCW Principal Investigator (PI) for transferring all communications, notifications, and instructions from AHW to all members of the project team.
-Eligible community organizations must be a Wisconsin-based 501(c)3 or 501(c)6 organization, or a Wisconsin government-based entity or organization.
+The primary community partner organization is responsible for the fiduciary and reporting requirements of the community portion of the project and project budget and is responsible for transferring all communications, notifications, and instructions from AHW to all members of the project team.
+Eligible community organizations must be a Wisconsin-based 501(c)3 or 501(c)6 organization, or a Wisconsin-based government entity or organization.